Overview

 The date column is the Invoice Creation date.

-What date do I use in "Auto-Submit" if I want reports in-hand on the 1st of the month?
+What date should I use for Auto-Submit if I want reports on the last of each month?

-How do I exclude from the end of month report?
+How do I allow a user to exclude items from the end of month report?

 Excluding from the End of Month report is a user permission.

-Can you advise what payments or invoices get filtered out of the end of month report?
+Which payments or invoices are filtered out of the End of Month report?

 For reporting mode: Invoices

-• Net Sales (On): End of period reporting will factor in Write Offs and Credit Memos as net sales.
+- Net Sales (On): Includes Write-Offs and Credit Memos as net sales.

-• Apply Reductions Before Rate (On): Apply reductions to gross revenue before determining revenue category rate percentage.
+- Apply Reductions Before Rate (On): Reductions are applied to gross revenue before royalty rate percentages are calculated.

-How do I know if refunds are included in the end of period report?
+Are refunds are included in the End of Period report?

-A location didn’t have the EOM report auto-submit.
-What settings do I need to check?
+A location's EOM report didn't auto-submit.
+What settings should I check?

 Go to Dashboard > Organizations > Edit Org and make sure that Exclude from Reports checkbox is unchecked.

-EoM report takes some added configurations into consideration since it is the report used to namely calculate revenue as it relates to what royalties will be collected off of.
+The End of Period report takes some additional configurations into consideration since it is the report used to namely calculate revenue as it relates to what royalties will be collected off of.

 If you have Net Sales disabled (Dashboard > Configuration), gross sales are being reported on the EOM/EOW report, which excludes Write Offs and Credit Memos.
 Both Proposal Summary and Invoice Summary reports include write-offs or credit memos.

-If an invoice has already been reported at EOM and the franchisee wants to add Interest and Fees at a later date, what is the best practice on handling these going forward?
-Create a new invoice?
+If an invoice has already been reported on the End of Month and the franchisee wants to add Interest and Fees at a later date, what is the best practice on handling these going forward?

-If the invoice was already reported in the EOM report (and your royalties are based on Invoices), creating a new one for fees/interest would be the right call to keep the accounting straight.
+If the invoice was already reported in the EOM report and your royalties are based on Invoices, creating a new invoice for fees/interest would be the right call to keep the accounting accurate.

 What happens if a franchisee tries to backdate an invoice?